Zeke Moore (American football): College career

-Professional Football
+Professional career

-The Houston Oilers selected Moore in the 5th round of the 1967 NFL/AFL draft (127th overall); and he played for the team over his entire 11 year career.
-In the NFL, he played at 6 ft 3 in (1.90 m), 198 pounds (89 kg).
+The Houston Oilers selected Moore in the fifth round of the 1967 NFL/AFL draft (127th overall); and he played for the team over his entire 11-year career.
+In the NFL, he played at 6 ft 3 in (1.90 m) 198 lb (89 kg).

 Moore was used as a defensive back, kickoff and punt returner in his rookie season.
 In only his second game as a rookie, Moore returned a punt 46 yards to set up a touchdown, and another 34 yards to set up a field goal, in the Oilers 20–3 upset victory over the Buffalo Bills.
 He had a 92-yard kickoff return for a touchdown against the Kansas City Chiefs on October 22.
 On the year, he did not start any games at cornerback, but returned five punts for 85 years (16.5 yards per return), and 14 kickoffs for 405 yards (28.9 yards per return).
 He did not have enough kickoff returns to qualify for the league lead in average per return, which went to Noland Smith at 28.0 yards per return.
 The Oilers won the AFL's Eastern division with a 9–4–1 record, losing in the AFL championship game to the Oakland Raiders.
 Moore had three kickoff returns for 87 yards (29.0 yards per return) in that game.

 In his second season (1968), Moore remained a backup defensive back.
 He returned only one punt that season, but had 32 returns on kickoffs for 787 yards.
 In 1969, he played in 13 games, starting nine at right cornerback, and was not used for kickoff or punt returns.
 He had four interceptions, including a 51-yard interception against future Football Hall of Fame quarterback Joe Namath, that he returned for a touchdown in an October 1969 game against the New York Jets.
 He was selected to the 1969 AFL All-Star team at cornerback, for the game played on January 17, 1970, in Houston.
 This was the AFL's last game as an entity distinct from the original NFL.